Two StFX-based outreach programs that inspire curiosity in youth and an interest in science and math have received very good news.

 There was also the felt sense of teachers that they don’t have the knowledge base to deal with the mental health issues they’re seeing in their students.

 The teenage years are a critical time for mental health issues.
-The major onset of mental illness happens between the ages of 13 and 25, and one in five youth will have a mental health illness before the age of 25, Dr. Gilham says.
+The major onset of mental illness happens between the ages of 13 and 25, and one in five youth will have a mental illness before the age of 25, Dr. Gilham says.

 This course reinforces for teachers that they are well positioned to notice signs and symptoms and be able to access school support teams to have early intervention, which helps with finding proper, effective treatment, he says.